david-fisher/320-F21-Track-1/README.md

 ## What is a Game Editor/Engine?

 A game editor and engine provide tools and an interface for a user to create video games with.

+## What is a Game Player

+A game player allows a user to run a created game and interact with it through a GUI.

 ## Structure